hicranA/heatwave-warning-system/README.md

 2. Install the required libraries: `pip install -r requirements.txt`
 3. Run the Jupyter notebooks in the `scripts/` directory.

+## Data Engineering Journey

+Our data engineering process can be visualized as a journey through five main steps:

+### 1. 📦 Data Collection
+- **WMO Data Extraction**: Data was sourced from the embedded Power BI dashboard on the WMO website, a task that presented unique challenges due to its dynamic nature.
+- **PubMed Data Retrieval**: Leveraged the PubMed API to fetch relevant data, transforming the XML response into a structured DataFrame.

+### 2. 🧹 Data Cleaning & Validation
+- Harmonized data with the WMO template to ensure consistency.
+- Engaged in collaborative data validation with team members, streamlining the cleaning process.

+### 3. 🧩 Data Integration
+- Unified various datasets, including PubMed search results and additional data from Google Search and Google Scholar.

+### 4. 🧠 Predictive Modeling & Analysis
+- Adopted advanced tokenization techniques and utilized a pretrained RoBERTa model for predictions.
+- Recognized potential for model enhancement in future iterations.

+### 5. 📊 Results & Insights
+- Formulated rules for overall prediction, emphasizing the significance of even a single positive prediction.
+- Generated comprehensive summaries capturing research papers per country and detailed nested information.

 ## Contributors

 [List of contributors with their roles and/or affiliations]